-Marijuana And Opioids; Which Drug Is Safer?
+Marijuana And Opioids: Which Drug Is Safer?

 Medially, marijuana is prescribed to help people with cancer in treating chronic pain and problems associated with chemotherapy like nausea and vomiting.

 Opioids are often prescribed because they bring fast pain relief and it can induce a sense of calmness on the patient.
-The downside of this is that it wears off quickly and because the body becomes accustomed to it, larger or higher doses are needed to feel that wonderful pain relief and calmness again.
+The downside of this is that it wears off quickly, and because the body becomes accustomed to it, larger or higher doses are needed to feel that wonderful pain relief and calmness again.

 According to Dr. Don Teater, medical adviser at the National Safety Council from 2013 to 2016, “Opioids receptors in our brains work to keep us motivated, confident about getting things done, and energized to do and finish projects.
 Chronic use of opioids decreases the number of opioids receptors and our own diploids, as the brain quits producing these.
 We wind up with less motivation, less happiness, and less success.
 Opioid users have twice the rate of depression as nonusers.
 The longer you take them, the worse off you’re going to be.”